Jasonx63/crowdstrike-se-labs/docs/lab-01/README.md

 Key limitations include:

-- CrowdStrike Falcon was not installed in the lab environment.
-- Sysmon and Windows telemetry were used to observe endpoint activity.
 - The PowerShell activity was intentionally harmless.
 - No real malware, credential theft, persistence, lateral movement, or destructive behavior was performed.
-- `-ExecutionPolicy Bypass` was used to create more interesting command-line context, but its presence alone does not prove malicious activity.
+- `-ExecutionPolicy Bypass` and `-NoProfile` were used to create more suspicious-looking command-line context, but their presence alone does not prove malicious activity.
+- Falcon recorded the activity as endpoint telemetry, but no detection was generated for the suspicious simulation.
-- The lab demonstrates process ancestry and command-line investigation, not a complete incident-response workflow.
+- The lab demonstrates process ancestry, command-line investigation, and benign-vs-suspicious comparison rather than a complete incident-response workflow.
+- Sysmon was used as supplemental Windows telemetry to corroborate selected process activity.
-- The Sysmon configuration did not capture an Event ID 11 for the specific test file created during the suspicious PowerShell simulation.
+- The Sysmon configuration did not capture an Event ID 11 for the specific test file created during the earlier suspicious PowerShell simulation.
-- No claim is made that CrowdStrike Falcon would generate a specific alert or block this exact command.

-The purpose of the lab was to demonstrate how endpoint telemetry can be used to reconstruct process activity and how documented CrowdStrike capabilities could relate to a similar investigation in a production environment.
+The purpose of the lab was to demonstrate how execution context changes the interpretation of PowerShell activity and how Falcon telemetry can help an analyst investigate those differences.

 ## What I Learned